Understanding Foreclosure Processes in Chicago, IL

 Sometimes, pricing just under market value can attract attention and spark multiple offers.
 But don’t go too low you don’t want buyers thinking something’s wrong with the place.

-Highlight anything that makes your home stand out, updates, location perks, or unique features.
+Highlight anything that makes your home stand out, such as updates, location perks, or unique features.
 And be ready for negotiations; buyers may try to lowball, especially if they assume all foreclosures are fixer-uppers.

 A local agent with experience in these sales can help you hit the sweet spot on pricing and improve your odds of a solid sale.